Thank you for viewing our profile

 Our lives together and with our dog Annabelle have been so fulfilling thus far, but we have always wanted to be parents.
 When we considered all the possible ways to become parents, we felt strongly drawn towards adoption as our first choice for how to continue building our family.
 We live an active lifestyle and love to explore and experience new places, foods, and cultures.
 We are both happiest when outdoors and exploring a new place.
 We are eager to share these experiences with a child one day as well as to nurture and support his or her interests and passions.
 While we look forward to grand adventures, we are perhaps most excited for the everyday moments: cuddles morning and night, walks with Annabelle and a stroller, family meals, and bedtime stories every night.

-Over the past 8 years, we have grown from co-workers to friends to spouses, and we cannot wait to become parents together.
+Over the past 9 years, we have grown from co-workers to friends to spouses, and we cannot wait to become parents together.
 Regardless of whether you choose to walk this adoption journey with us or not, we are so appreciative of the time you have spent learning about us and admire your strength and courage as you make difficult and loving decisions for your child.
-We know that there are so many loving families who would make wonderful parents, but if there is something in our profile that touches your heart, we hope you will reach out to learn more about us.
+We know that there are so many caring families who would make wonderful parents, but if there is something in our profile that touches your heart, we hope you will reach out to learn more about us.

 With warm thoughts and prayers,